ckeditor/ckeditor4-docs/docs/guide/dev/integration/webpack/README.md

 import 'ckeditor4';

 // Insert yout code here.
+// The code below is a sample of using CKEditor 4.
+CKEDITOR.replace( 'app', {
+	extraPlugins: 'iframe'
+} );
 ```

 The remaining file, `src/basePath.js`, will contain only setting the correct path to CKEditor 4: